 The present investigation aimed at identifying tolerant chickpea genotypes against Callosobruchus chinensis by assessing multiple biological and damage-related parameters under laboratory conditions.
 The genotypes displayed considerable variation in ovipositional preference, adult emergence, mean development period, growth index and seed weight loss.

 The number of eggs laid by C. chinensis varied significantly across genotypes, ranging from 56.36 on CL 21 to 176.33 on CL 7 (Table 2, Fig. 1).
 CL 21, CL 13 and CL 6 showed the least oviposition, indicating their lesser preference by the pest, whereas CL 7, CL 5, CL 14 and CL 15 were most preferred.
-These findings are consistent with Divija et al. (2020), who reported egg laying ranged from 57.33 to 177.67, thus confirming genotype-dependent variability in ovipositional behavior.
-Adult emergence also followed a similar trend, with CL 7 recording the highest number (45.32) and CL 13 the lowest (10.6), suggesting that certain genotypes such as CL 13, CL 21 and CL 8 are comparatively more resistant, possibly due to physical or biochemical traits unfavorable for larval development.
+These findings are consistent with Divija et al. (2020), who reported egg laying ranged from 57.33 to 177.67, thus confirming genotype-dependent variability in ovipositional behaviour.
+Adult emergence also followed a similar trend, with CL 7 recording the highest number (45.32) and CL 13 the lowest (10.6), suggesting that certain genotypes such as CL 13, CL 21 and CL 8 are comparatively more resistant, possibly due to physical or biochemical traits unfavourable for larval development.
 Divija et al. (2020) also observed adult emergence ranging between 11 to 41, aligning with the current results.
 Regarding adult emergence percentage, the maximum was noted in CL 16 (26.89%), CL 7 (25.42%) and CL 11 (25.23%), while the minimum was in CL 8 (11.74%) and CL 13 (12.84%).
 These genotypes with lower emergence percentages exhibit potential resistance mechanisms affecting larval survival, as previously documented by Divija et al. (2020), who reported emergence percentages from 11.33% to 37.00%.
 The development period of C. chinensis larvae also varied significantly among the genotypes.
 CL 8 exhibited the longest development time (29.35 days), whereas CL 9 showed the shortest (21.33 days).
-The longer developmental period may reflect reduced pest adaptability or increased biochemical defenses in the host seeds, similar to findings by Divija et al. (2020), who noted developmental periods ranging from 21 to 35 days.
+The longer developmental period may reflect reduced pest adaptability or increased biochemical defences in the host seeds, similar to findings by Divija et al. (2020), who noted developmental periods ranging from 21 to 35 days.
 Growth index, a crucial parameter indicating overall suitability of the host, was highest in CL 4 (0.074) and CL 15 (0.072), while the lowest values were observed in CL 18 (0.031), CL 13 (0.039) and CL 6 (0.043).
 A lower growth index signifies reduced host suitability, indicating these genotypes possess resistance traits (Table 3).
 Comparable results were reported by Divija et al. (2020) and further supported by Sharvale and Borikar (1995), Singh and Pandey (2001) and Jha (2002), who also reported significant variation in growth indices due to genotypic differences.
 Seed weight loss, a direct measure of economic damage, was highest in CL 4 (48.33% at 30 DAIR and 68.66% at 50 DAIR) (Table 4) and lowest in resistant lines like CL 21 and CL 13.
 These results strongly correlate with other infestation parameters and reinforce the differential susceptibility of chickpea genotypes.

 The analysis of variance (ANOVA) confirmed statistically significant differences among all the parameters evaluated, suggesting inherent genetic variability in the response of genotypes to C. chinensis.
-This aligns with the view that resistance can be effectively incorporated into breeding programs through selection of tolerant genotypes (Divija et al., 2020).
+This aligns with the view that resistance can be effectively incorporated into breeding programs through a selection of tolerant genotypes (Divija et al., 2020).

 Conclusion